oss-slu/oss.slu.github.io/docs/about/playbook.md

 In addition to student volunteers looking to grow their skills, we have used Open Source with SLU projects as a basis for technical interviews for gradutate assistant jobs and PostDoc jobs offered by various faculty through their other grant funds.
 We invite the job candidate to select a 'good first issue' from any of the ongoing projects, and resolve the ussue (using the same process as student volunteers).
 It is a valuable tool that helps us evaluate the candidate's development skills, and this is a service we do for the faculty in our deparment.
 Successful contributions get merged to the main branch of the candidate-selected repo, which is a benefit for Open Source with SLU.

 #### Known Challenges
+It is challenging to find student developers who are interested in serving as a 'volunteer' contributor.
+Many students are looking to get monetary compensation for their work, and walk away when they learn that this is a 'volunteer' role.

+Integrating external developers with the internal team is also a challenge.
+We need a better process that will help external developers feel like they are part of the team.

+We've had a challenging time in keeping external developers interested: they typically join by resolving one 'good first issue', and then we never hear back from them.
+Better engagement with external developers could help overcome this challenge.

 #### Success Metrics
+1. Number of issues (across all projects) resolved by all external developers
+2. Number of issues resolved per external developer

 ### Community training